 Applications will be reviewed according to the EPA Region in which the teacher's school is located by a panel composed of internal and/or external reviewers.
 The panel will rank the applications according to how well they meet or exceed the criteria and make recommendations to EPA and CEQ.

 During the review period, teachers may be asked to provide additional information or documentation to verify their eligibility, such as proof of a minimum of 5 years employment as a teacher with their local education agency and 3 years of teaching environmental education and/or environment-based curriculum.
 The teacher's response to the request for additional information must be received within 14 days from the date the request is sent; if the information is not received by that date, the application will not be considered further.

 EPA reserves the right to reject all applications in one or more of the EPA regions and to make no awards in those region(s) under this announcement.
 In addition, EPA reserves the right to make fewer than two awards in one or more regions.
 If EPA decides to make fewer than two awards in one or more regions, it will do so in a manner that does not prejudice any applicant or affect the basis upon which the applicants were evaluated or selected for award and maintains the integrity of the competition and the evaluation and selection process.

-In previous years, EPA and the National Environmental Education Foundation partnered together to administer the Richard C. Bartlett Award to one of the Presidential Innovation for Environmental Education Award Winners.
-The Richard C. Bartlett Award was established by the NEEF in 2007 to distinguish teachers who best represent Richard C. Bartlett’s passion for and leadership in environmental education.
+In previous years, EPA and the National Environmental Education Foundation partnered together to administer the Bartlett Award to one of the Presidential Innovation for Environmental Education Award Winners.
+The Richard C. Bartlett Award was established by the NEEF in 2007 to distinguish teachers who best represent Bartlett's passion for and leadership in environmental education.
 Richard Bartlett (1935-2011) believed that the role of teachers in integrating environmental education is critical to preserving the natural world for future generations.
 His commitment to conservation and environmental education spanned over four decades and inspired environmental educators nationwide.